At a glance

 Overview

 CDC can provide clinical diagnostic testing for patients meeting the suspect case definition for Oropouche virus disease.
 Clinical diagnostic testing consists of CLIA-validated molecular and neutralizing antibody testing of serum or CSF.
-Only patients meeting the suspect case definition will be eligible for testing.
-However, State, Tribal, and Local Territorial (STLT) health departments can request an exception.
+Patients meeting the suspect case definition are eligible for testing.
+However, State, Tribal, and Local Territorial (STLT) health departments can request a consultation with CDC for an exception if an asymptomatic pregnant person who lived in or traveled to an area with documented or suspected Oropouche has fetal findings concerning for congenital Oropouche (e.g., microcephaly, structural brain anomalies) or experiences a stillbirth.
 More details on the testing algorithm are described below.

 Suspect case definition